TerryXhx/CS263-Project/README.md

     A == B.
 ```

-### Brief Informal Proof
+### Schema of Proof

-First, we do induction over `StrassenMult n A B C`.
+By executing induction over `StrassenMult n A B C`, two cases need to be discussed.

 1. SM_1

-   When the matrix is one-dimensional, we use the initial definition of matrix multiplication to define the algorithm, so the equivalence can be found just by `reflexivity`.
+   When the matrix is of order 1, the algorithm is defined by the initial definition of matrix multiplication, so the equivalence can be proved just by `reflexivity`.

 2. SM_n

-   (1) Use `MatMultBlockRes` to get the expression of D11, D12, D21, D22 in the form of A11, A12, A21, A22, B11, B12, B21, B22.
+   (1) Apply `MatMultBlockRes` to get the expression of D11, D12, D21, D22 denoted by A11, A12, A21, A22, B11, B12, B21, B22.

-   (2) Rewrite the P1 - P7 in C11, C12, C21, C22, and then rewrite S1 - S10.
-Finally, we get C11, C12, C21, C22 in the form of A11, A12, A21, A22, B11, B12, B21, B22.
+   (2) Rewrite P1 - P7 in C11, C12, C21, C22, and then rewrite S1 - S10.
+Finally, we get C11, C12, C21, C22 denoted by A11, A12, A21, A22, B11, B12, B21, B22.

-   (3) Use the multiplicative distributive law of matrices(defined and proved in `Matrix.v`) to simplify the expression of C11, C12, C21, C22.
+   (3) Use the distribution law of multiplication of matrices(defined and proved in `Matrix.v`) to simplify the expression of C11, C12, C21, C22.

    (4) The equivalence of Cij and Dij can be found directly.